 Lastly is the power switch. solder the switch lead to the switch and when ready feed it in through its hole in the enclosure and connect it to its header.
 There is no reason that you can't just use a shunt on the switch header and use the power jack to control power.

-That's all, I can think of.
+That's it for assembly.
 Hope it helps.

 The foregoing extraction from https://onstep.groups.io/g/main/wiki/3915 instructions for uploading and configuring the OnStep firmware to the finished MiniPCB2 controller.
 The only difference is that the Teensy MCU has its own Board Manager; Teensyduino.